-It is possible to have more than one instance of WebSphere Event Broker installed on a machine.
+You can have more than one instance of WebSphere Event Broker installed on a machine.
 These different installations can be at different levels.
 Therefore it is not necessary to uninstall an instance of the product to replace it with an installation at an earlier level.
-For further information see, Coexistence with previous versions and other products.
+For further information, see Coexistence with previous versions and other products.